dvorka/qtcreator-for-emacs-users/README.md

-# QtCreator for Emacs Users

-QtCreator has **tragic** support for Emacs users.
+QtCreator has a **poor** support for Emacs users.
 I used the following steps to make QtCreator Emacs friendly:

 * Did checkout of QtCreator source code.
 * Removed `Alt-...` shortcuts/quick keys in the menu as they **CANNOT** be disabled using configuration.
 * Built QtCreator.
-* Customized key binding to match Emacs as close as possible.
+* Customized key bindings to match Emacs as close as possible.